Bearer/bearer/docs/explanations/workflow.md

 The control flow analyzer detects potentially dangerous operational sequences.
 The engine determines whether a set of operations execute in a particular order by analyzing control flow paths in a program.

-For example, a security rule requires the initialization of the session after the static asset are initialized in ExpressJS (to avoid leaking information when serving the assets).
+For example, a security rule requires the initialization of the session after the static assets are initialized in ExpressJS (to avoid leaking information when serving the assets).

 This code needs to raise an alert: